charlesw/tesseract/ReadMe.md

 ## To-do

-Please help your selves to one of the following tasks (or create a new one).
+Please help yourselves to one of the following tasks (or create a new one).
 Please leave a comment in the corresponding task to avoid duplication of work.

 Task Num	| Task													| Status